dsbowen/hemlock/docs_md/tutorial/debug.md

 ### Proposals and responses

-It's unlikely the debugger will enter an interger between 0 and the size of the pot, so we'll give our debugger some help:
+It's unlikely the debugger will enter an integer between 0 and the size of the pot, so we'll give our debugger some help:

 ```python
 ...